 La Center, Washington

 The Cowlitz Tribe was a landless tribe awaiting approval from the Bureau of Indian Affairs (BIA) to take 152 acres of land into federal trust.
 The land is located at La Center's I-5 interchange in Clark County, Washington.
 Federal approval was finally granted December 23, 2010 making the land a sovereign reservation for the Cowlitz tribal government, housing, and economic opportunities.
 This includes the tribe's plan to construct a resort casino as described below.
 Federal support for this project was reconfirmed Oct.
 5, 2012.

-The casino-resort would be built in phases.
-The first phase will be the two-story casino on the right of this rendering.
-The eight-story hotel on the left would following in a later phase.
+This $510 million casino resort will be built in phases.
+The first phase will be the two-story casino followed by an eight-story hotel in a later phase.

 3,000 slot machines

 260,000 square feet for shopping